 Suchart Nakbangsai (Worawut Thanangkorn)

-Suchart Nakbangsai is the cyber-name of anti-coup activist who was sentenced to three years in prison on 24 November 2010 for allegedly violating Article 112 of the Criminal Code.
+Suchart Suchart Nakbangsai is an anti-2006 coup activist who was sentenced to three years in prison on 24 November 2010 for allegedly violating Article 112 of the Criminal Code.
 The police issued an arrest warrant claiming lèse majesté against him on 17 October 2008.
 According to the police, he was later arrested and bailed, but fled the country in January 2009 to avoid trial.

 According to news reports, Suchart is one of 9 anti-coup activists investigated and recommended for prosecution for offending the monarchy.